vanzasetia/wealthbuzz/README.md

 ## Continued development
 I am going to give this website a better color scheme, not just black and white.
 If you have any feedback about the color, feel free to tell me on [Twitter](https://twitter.com/vanzasetia/status/1422524309738713101?s=19).
-Also, I aware that on 320px breakpoint, the navigation start broken.
-I want to use hamburger menu, but currently I can't do it now.
+I want to use hamburger menu for mobile navigation, but currently I can't do it now.